 Finally, to appropriately manage ADHD temper tantrums in the long run, you need to get help.
 Help can come in a number of ways and from a number of sources.
 One great source of help can come from other parents of ADHD children.

 Other parents can provide a wealth of knowledge and resources for what to do in meltdown situations.
 If you don’t already belong to a neighborhood or online support group for parents of ADHD children, you should seek out one now.
-Refer to local community resources for local groups or look online at articles like this or this one for online communities.

 A second great source of help should come from family and friends.
 You should let your immediate circle of support in on the situation.
 Let them know the triggers for your child and what tends to set them off.
 Ask your friends and family to try to help reinforce your tantrum management strategy when they are around your kids.

 Lastly, a final source of help for managing ADHD temper tantrums can come from professionals who see your child.
 This could include your family doctor and any teachers or counselors in your child’s life.
 Ask them for advice if you see an increase in the number of tantrums.
 They may have suggestions on additional behavioral management strategies or recommendations for medicine or other approaches.

 Finding the Right Balance for Do’s and Don’ts for Managing ADHD Temper Tantrums

 As a parent, you quickly learn that parenting exposes all your failures and weaknesses.
 No matter how successful you are in business or in other areas of life, you will find a lot of failures in yourself when you try to parent.
 Many first time parents would undoubtedly agree that they have never encountered something quite as hard as parenting.

 All this is to say that you probably won’t get managing ADHD temper tantrums down on your first try.
 You will have some successes and some failures.
 Some days you will feel terribly defeated, while other days you will feel that you do everything right.